DeepDoge/discord-end2end-encryption/README.md

 # known issues

 - link embeds won't work because discord is creating them on their side so since they cant see the context of the message, no link embeds
-- image upload dialog, modal, textbox not getting encrypted, right now
-- it doesnt encrypt edited messages sometimes, right now
-- its having problems with messages with emojis sometimes, right now. since discord is parsing them as image in the textbox
+- its having trouble showing the emojis, right now. since discord is parsing them as image in the textbox

 not working on it for a while